Thoracic Malignancies - Board Review Summary

 PART II - EARLY-STAGE NSCLC

-58 operable pts T1-T2a N0 NSCLC pooled from two closed phase III trials.
+The STARS / ROSEL pooled analysis included 58 operable pts T1-T2a N0 NSCLC from two closed phase III trials.
 STARS: CyberKnife 18 Gy x 3 peripheral, 12.5 Gy x 4 central.
 ROSEL: linac SBRT 18 Gy x 3 or 12 Gy x 5, peripheral only.
-3y OS 95% SBRT vs 79% lobectomy (p=0.037).
-Updated 2021 revised analysis with longer follow-up: SBRT 5 recurrences / 1 death vs lobectomy 6 recurrences / 6 deaths.
-Suggestive, but not definitive — both trials closed early because of poor accrual.
+3y OS 95% SBRT vs 79% lobectomy.
+The revised STARS analysis was favorable but still not a definitive randomized surgery comparison.

 Operable T1-T2 NSCLC: STABLE-MATES / VALOR ongoing